tyebii/CS-160-Final-Project/README.md

 **5. Install and setup Stripe CLI**
 ```
 - Install Stripe CLI: https://docs.stripe.com/stripe-cli

+- Login to Stripe CLI in the command prompt

 - Run: stripe listen --forward-to localhost:3301/api/stripe/webhook

+- Go to the .env file in the backend folder and replace STRIPE_WEBHOOK_SECRET with the one Stripe CLI provided you

 ```

 ## Authors